TroyMitchell911/caffeinix/.github/README.md

 You need a RISC-V "newlib" tool chain from https://github.com/riscv/riscv-gnu-toolchain

 > [!IMPORTANT]
-> You need to install 'qemu-system-misc' if you are using Docker to deploy otherwise you can't use commands 'make qemu-gdb' and 'make qemu'.
+> The docker image may doesn't have latest source code.

 > [!NOTE]
-> None now
+> None now.

 ## Getting the sources